Communities

 Lots to like here, thanks!

-Monica Cellio‭ wrote over 2 years ago
+Monica Cellio‭ wrote about 3 years ago

 Thank you for this thoughtful feedback.
 I like the ideas you're suggesting here.
 One of the reasons I wanted to separate duplicate evaluation from other closure (and not even call dupes "closed") is the negative feelings that closure can carry.
 We certainly don't want askers to feel bullied as sometimes happens Somewhere Else.
 Will things always be perfect?
 No, of course not.
 Can they be a lot better?
 I think (and hope) so.
 I hadn't thought of a time-based window before, and I do see how that would reduce tension.
 Thank you again.

-Fie‭ wrote over 2 years ago
+Fie‭ wrote about 3 years ago

 I'm elated to have received such a positive response.
 It really makes me aware of how I've been feeling, and makes me greatful for the environment that's being cultivated here.
 Very glad that you think this helpful—I hope that we get some more feedback to try to refine these ideas and figure out the most 'right' formula that we can manage here.